seqan/seqan/manual/source/Tutorial/Graphs.rst

 So, we first have to find out how to access our internal edge map.
 We do not need to copy the information to a new map.
 Instead we can define an object of the type :dox:`InternalMap` of our type ``TCargo``.
-It will automatically find the edge labels in the graph when the function :dox:`ExternalPropertyMap#property property` or :dox:`ExternalPropertyMap#getProperty getProperty` is called on it with the corresponding edge descriptor.
+It will automatically find the edge labels in the graph when the function :dox:`ExternalPropertyMap#property` or :dox:`ExternalPropertyMap#getProperty` is called on it with the corresponding edge descriptor.

 The output containers of the shortest-path algorithm are two property maps, ``predMap`` and ``distMap``.
 The ``predMap`` is a vertex map that determines a shortest-paths-tree by mapping the predecessor to each vertex.